markusschmitt/vmc_jax/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/markusschmitt/vmc_jax/blob/master/examples/ex0_ground_state_search.ipynb)

 Click on the badge above to open a notebook that implements an exemplary ground state search in Google Colab.

+## Important gotchas
+### Out-of-memory issues and batching
+Memory requirements grow with increasing network sizes.
+To avoid out-of-memory issues, the ``batchSize`` parameter of the ``NQS`` class has to be adjusted.
+The ``batchSize`` indicates on how many input configurations the network is evaluated concurrently.
+Out-of-memory issues are usually resolved by reducing this number.
+The ``numChains`` parameter of the ``Sampler`` class for Markov Chain Monte Carlo sampling plays a similar role, but its optimal values in terms of computational speed are typically not memory critical.

 ## Citing jVMC